andchad262/memorygame/README.md

 How To Play

-The game starts automatically upon page load.
+The timer starts after the first click.
 Click the cards to reveal them.
 The goal is to reveal cards two at a time to match the pairs in the least amount of time.
 The game ends when all pairs are revealed.

 Scoring